LaunchCodeEducation/lchs/src/chapters/modules/project.rst

 Starter Code
 ------------

-Follow this link to the project starter code.
-Each group needs to fork a copy of the code.
+Follow this link to the

-.. todo:: Insert link to starter code (collaborative turtle project).
+`project starter code <https://trinket.io/python/c99c3612a9>`__.
+Each group needs their own copy of the code.

 Activity
 --------